covmatic/localwebserver/README.md

 In this "documentation" should be explained some part of the code and how to set this program for the first time.

+The full documentation and informations can be obtained from: https://covmatic.org/
 ## Table of Contents

 * [Execute the program](#execute-the-program)